 Read more: Curiosity Stream review

-The content from The Smithsonian Channel can be accessed via the CBS All Access streaming service.
+You can access the content from The Smithsonian Channel via the Paramount Plus streaming service.
 It offers up a ton of great documentary features from the Smithsonian Institution.

-You can watch all of the Smithsonian Channel shows, along with everything else on CBS All Access, for $5.99 a month with ads, or $9.99 a month without ads.
+You can watch all of the Smithsonian Channel shows and everything else on Paramount Plus for $4.99 a month with ads or $9.99 a month without ads.

 National Geographic content on Disney Plus